fieldtrip/website/workshop/oslo2019/introduction.md

         dimord: 'chan_time'
            cfg: [1x1 struct]

-- _time_ is now just a row vector with the time points in seconds (before we had a cell array with 600 cells in it)
+- _time_ is now just a row vector with the time points in seconds (before we had a cell-array with 600 cells in it)
 - _label_ is still our 128 names
 - _avg_ contains our averages for each of the 128 channels at each of the 200 time points
 - _var_ contains the variance for each of the 128 channels at each of the 200 time points (can be used e.g., for calculating standard deviations)